grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 [//]: # (### Captain Percy goes looking for what's wrong)

 "I need to go look her over.
 Let me know on the PA if something happens."
 Hemi nodded and Captain Percy slipped down the ladder to the deck below.
-She walked to the front of the navigation and sonar compartment and climbed down a steel ladder to the middle deck of the boat.
-This was crew quarters and the third deck-crew member, Owen, was snoring in his rack behind one of the moth-eaten old bed curtains since he was off watch.
+She stepped to the front of the navigation and sonar compartment and climbed down a steel ladder to the middle deck of the boat.
+This was crew quarters.
+The _Prospect's_ third deck-crew member, Owen, was off watch and snoring in his rack behind one of the moth-eaten old bed curtains.
 She continued through a hatch at the rear end of crew quarters and down another steel ladder to the lowest of the three main decks.
 If there were something physically wrong with her boat, this deck was the most likely place to figure out what it was.

 She flipped on the lights.
-There was no red night lighting rigged down here, it was just bare white bulbs behind cages that protected them from being broken.
+There was no red night lighting rigged down here, it was just bare white bulbs behind protective cages.
 The lights stretched off in a line on the ceiling, forward and aft of her.
-In this part of the boat, the entire lower deck was full of batteries, strung together with a rat nest of black cables as thick as her finger.
+This entire lower deck compartment was full of batteries, strung together with a rat nest of black cables as thick as her finger.
 The cables were grouped together with wire ties and slung along the racks in heavy bundles.
 The batteries were bolted with rusting steel straps to row upon row of steel shelves.

 The deck was steel grating.
-She got to her knees, the steel grating pushing through her brown leather overalls that were cracked with age at the joints where her knees bent.
+She got to her knees.
+The steel grating pushing through her brown leather overalls that were cracked with age at the joints where her knees bent.
 She put her fingers through the grating and lifted it up and put it aside.
 She reached her hand down and felt the raw steel of the pressure hull.
 It was cold, damp, and greasy, but that was normal.
 She replaced the grate and went on to the next compartment forward.

 More batteries here, though fewer.
-They lined the walls, but not very deeply because there were trim tanks inside the pressure hull in this compartment.
+They lined the walls, but not as deeply at the previous compartment because there were trim tanks inside the pressure hull here.
 She checked below the grating again, but here too everything had the normal amount of greasy dryness.
 She passed forward from that compartment into the main cargo hold.

-The main cargo hold was one giant compartment, more than thirty meters long and almost ten meters wide.
-The air was still and stale and smelled of rust and petroleum products.
+The main cargo hold was one giant void.
+More than thirty meters long, and almost ten meters wide.
+The air was still and stale and smelled of rust and petroleum-derived greases and oils.
 The overhead bare bulbs had a harsh jaundiced yellow color.
-The hold was mostly empty --- they had been coming from their last drop-off and were heading towards the depots in the north in hopes of being hired for another shipping run.
+The hold was mostly empty --- they had been coming from their last cargo drop-off and were heading towards the depots in the north in hopes of being hired for another shipping run.
 A few wooden crates, stippled green and black with mold,  were stacked up along the sides.
 And a pile of rusted bicycles were lined up in a corner and strapped down with leather straps to keep them from shifting with the movement of the boat.
 In another nook was stashed a couple of welding rigs chained to the wall and some bins of scrap metal.
 It had always bothered Captain Percy that they couldn't find a more considered place to stash these sundries than the cargo hold.

 She walked along the center line of the space, listening carefully.
 It seemed to her there was something wrong with the sound of her footsteps on the metal grating.
 As she neared the front of the compartment, she realized it was not the quality of the sound of her footsteps, it was that she could hear water trickling.
 She knelt down and pulled up the grating.
 There was a pond of oily black water just under the grating.
-In it was swimming old cigarette butts and some long lost scraps of paper with notes written on them.
-Small ripples formed from resonance with the hum of the electrics motors, their vibrations passing up the hull and encoding themselves on this surface.
+In it swam a small school of old cigarette butts.
+Little ripples formed from resonance with the hum of the electric motors, their vibrations passing up the hull and encoding themselves on the scum of the surface here.

-The ramming had cracked the pressure hull, and the _Prospect's_ cargo hold was filling slowly with water.
+There should not be this much water.
+Percy now knew exactly what was wrong with her boat: the ramming had cracked the pressure hull, and the _Prospect's_ cargo hold was filling slowly with water.

 [//]: # (### Hemi deals with the pursuing sub in the control room)

 "Keep this depth, and course, I'll be down in sonar listening for that sub."
-Hemi climbed down from the small control room to the compartment below.
-From the sonar station below he could almost see up into the control room just behind him, and could still tell the men at the controls of the boat what he wanted them to do.
+Hemi climbed down from the cramped control room to the compartment below.
+From the sonar station below he could almost see up into the control room just behind and above him and could still tell the men at the controls of the boat what he wanted them to do.
 Likewise, Gregory and Bastian could still give him reports on the _Prospect's_ status, albeit with a little more emphasis thrown into their voices so they carried below to Hemi.

 Hemi didn't bother sitting down at the sonar station, instead standing behind the empty sonar operator's chair and slipping the old headphones onto his head.
 He covered one ear and left the other free.
-He spun the control wheel for the sonar around slowly, listening for human sounds out in the darkness.
+He spun the control wheel for the sonar around slowly, listening for human sounds out in the malevolent darkness of the ocean.
 There was nothing but silence.

 "Hemi," Gregory called down through the hatch, "I'm having trouble keeping the boat level.
-I find I keep having to give it more and more dive plane angle just to keep from gaining depth."
+I find I keep having to give it more and more upward dive plane angle just to keep from gaining depth."

 "Let me come up and play with the trim tanks."
 Said Hemi, climbing back up to the control room.
-He stood at the trim tank controls next to Gregory and his thick brown fingers spun one small steel wheel, then the next.
+He stood at the trim tank controls next to Gregory and his thick brown fingers spun one small steel valve-control wheel, then the next.
 Each was accompanied by the sound of water pushing through pipes, flowing from one end of the boat to the other.
 "How's that?"
 Asked Hemi after a few minutes of adjustments.

 "Better, but still quite a bit more dive plane angle that I would expect just to keep the boat level."
 Said Gregory.